Different Roads to Learning

 This piece originally appeared at www.iloveaba.com

-• A Parent's Guide to ABA Facilities
+A Parent's Guide to ABA Facilities

 When a child first gets diagnosed with Autism, parents are often overwhelmed.
 A good doctor will give a prescription for ABA therapy as well as other necessary therapies such as Speech, OT, PT, Feeding, etc. However, of those therapies, the one that is usually not familiar is ABA.
 A simple Google search or, even worse, joining a Facebook group is going to lead a parent down a path full of controversy, fear mongering, and misinformation.
 This will often leave parents very leery of any ABA facility they meet with, or completely turned off from the best medically-proved therapy for young Autistic children.

 So I created a list of questions for parents to ask potential ABA facilities to find the best match for their family.
 After all, they’re entrusting you with their child for hours upon hours.
 The child is often non-verbal and unable to tell you how their day was.
 So a parent must trust the facility completely.
-In writing this list, I also kept in mind the warnings/worries of abuse touted by certain internet groups, in hopes to appease them should they come across this list.
+In writing this list for autism behavior centers, I also kept in mind the warnings/worries of abuse touted by certain internet groups, in hopes to appease them should they come across this list.
 Parents can use this list in their ABA search and clinics can have this list on hand for parents, and their potential answers ready.

 1) Do you force eye contact or stop unharmful stims?
 This is one of the top citations of “abuse” from certain internet groups.
 Some parents don’t want to force eye contact and view their child’s non-harmful, non-disruptive stims as a beautiful part of their personality.